TiagoTorx/simple-package-template/README.md

-# string-tools
+# string-tools-practice

-**string-tools** is a simple Python package for string manipulation and analysis.
+**string-tools-practice** is a simple Python package for string manipulation and analysis.

 ## Features